Drafts your next release notes as pull requests are merged into master. https://github.com/marketplace/actions/release-drafter

 $NEXT_MAJOR_VERSION The next major version number.
 For example, if the last tag or release was v1.2.3, the value would be v2.0.0.

-$RESOLVED_VERSION The next resolved version number, based on GitHub labels.
+$RESOLVED_VERSION The next resolved version number, based on which categories the matching changes end up in and the semver-increment configured on those categories.
 Refer to Version Resolver to learn more about this.

 Version Template Variables

-You can use any of the following variables in version-template to format the $NEXT_{PATCH,MINOR,MAJOR}_VERSION variables:
+You can use any of the following variables in version-template to format the Next Version Variables:

 Variable Description